benmarwick/JSTORr/README.md

 ----
 Here's one way to make use of this package:

 First, go to [Data for Research service][dfr] and request data as specified above and download the zip file when it's available (it can take a few hours to days for DfR to prepare your archive).
-No need to unzip, that's done by the package.
+Unzip the file and make a note of its location on your computer (in R, you can unzip like this: `unzip("2013.6.4.usytW8LZ.zip")`).

-Second, start `R` and run something like `unpack <- JSTOR_unpack()` and watch the console for prompts to locate the zip file.
-Then you'll get a data object `unpack`, containing 1-grams, 2-grams and bibliographic data.
+Second, start `R` and run something like `unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR")`, change the path value to suit your system and watch the console progress bars.
+Then you'll get a data object `unpack1grams`, containing a document term matrix of 1-grams and a data frame of bibliographic data.

-Third, explore some visualisations of key words over time with `JSTOR_1word`, `JSTOR_2words`, `JSTOR_1bigram`, `JSTOR_2bigrams`, and correlations of words over time with `JSTOR_2wordcor` and `JSTOR_2bigramscor`
+Third, explore some visualisations of key words over time with `JSTOR_1word`, `JSTOR_2words`, and correlations of words over time with `JSTOR_2wordcor`.

-Fourth, put the documents into a corpus with `JSTOR_corpusofnouns` and explore further with more complex text analysis methods.
-The corpus can be changed to a Document Term Matrix using the `tm` package which has many advanced text mining methods.

-Fifth, determine the most frequently used words at various intervals over time with `JSTOR_freqwords`.
-To optimise the output from this function it might be necessary to add words to the stop word list and run `JSTOR_removestopwords`, then run `JSTOR_freqwords`, and then repeat this process a few times until the results look reasonable.
+Fourth, use the `JSTOR_dtmofnouns` function to create a document term matrix of nouns only, then investigate the most frequent words over time with `JSTOR_freqwords` and analyse correlations over time of all words with a word of interest with `JSTOR_findassocs`.
+To optimise the output from this function it will be necessary to add words to the stop word list repeat these functions a few times until the results look reasonable.
+See the documentation for those functions for instructions on how to edit the stop word list.

-Sixth, identify and visualise the words most strongly correlated with a given word at various intervals over time with `JSTOR_findassocs`.
-This function may also benefit from optimisation as described above for `JSTOR_freqwords`.

-Seventh, explore document clusters using `JSTOR_clusterbywords` to calculate Affinity Propagation Clustering, K-means Clustering and Principal Components Analysis on a document term matrix.
+Fifth, explore document clusters using `JSTOR_clusterbywords` to calculate Affinity Propagation Clustering, K-means Clustering and Principal Components Analysis on a document term matrix.

-Eighth, generate topic models with `JSTOR_lda` (using the `lda` package, it's a lot faster than `topicmodels`) and `JSTOR_MALLET`.
-The latter function requires MALLET to be installed on your computer.
-See more about MALLET here http://mallet.cs.umass.edu/topics.php and http://programminghistorian.org/lessons/topic-modeling-and-mallet Explore topic models with `JSTOR_lda_docdists`, `JSTOR_lda_topicdists`, `JSTOR_MALLET_topicsovertime` and `JSTOR_MALLET_topicinfo`
+Sixth, generate topic models with `JSTOR_lda` (using the `lda` package, it's a lot faster than `topicmodels`).
+Expore the model output with `JSTOR_lda_docdists` and `JSTOR_lda_topicdists`.
+Identify hot and cold topics in the corpus with `JSTOR_lda_hotncoldtopics`.

-Nineth, identify the hot and cold topics in the corpus with `JSTOR_lda_hotncoldtopics` (if you generated the topic model with `JSTOR_lda`) or `JSTOR_MALLET_hotncoldtopics` (if you used `JSTOR_MALLET` to make the topic model)
+Seventh, if you have MALLET installed, you can run `JSTOR_unpack`, followed by `JSTOR_corpusofnouns` to create a corpus to prepare the data for MALLET, and then `JSTOR_MALLET` to generate topic models using MALLET.
+Explore topic models with `JSTOR_MALLET_topicsovertime` and `JSTOR_MALLET_topicinfo`.
+See more about MALLET here http://mallet.cs.umass.edu/topics.php and http://programminghistorian.org/lessons/topic-modeling-and-mallet

 Limitations and Disclaimer